(Version 20th June 2023)

 *Kantar IMRB based in Mumbai India and/or Kantar Global Delivery Centre in the Philippines and/or India or Kantar data processing hubs in Europe, the USA and South Africa.

-All of these companies are protected by the Kantar Group IT security protocols.
+All of these companies are protected by the Kantar Group IT security network and protocols.

 At times we may work with offshore third party suppliers for these services.